Chief Executive Officer and President

 Executive Director, Rocky Mountain PACE

 Valerie Anders has worked for numerous health care providers, the construction and banking industries, as well as self-employment in Colorado Springs.
 She joined the medical field in 1989 as the Business Manager of a local long term care facility.
 She completed her administrator in training program in 2000 to be a licensed long term care administrator in the State of Colorado.
 She served as the previous Vice President of Business Services of Pikes Peak Hospice & Palliative Care to include oversight of all business lines since 2006.
-Valerie joined the Rocky Mountain Health Care Services in August of 2016 and provides leadership, management and oversight to all service areas within the PACE model of care.
-She is an active board member and treasurer with Community Health Partnership in Colorado Springs.
+Valerie joined Rocky Mountain Health Care Services in August of 2016 and provides leadership, management and oversight to all service areas within the PACE model of care.
+She serves on the board at Sunny Vista and is a member of the Community Care Advisory Group—Community Health Partnership (CHP) Regional Care Collaborative Organization (RCCO) Region 7.

 Valerie Torres, CBIS